 • In 1995 the Reverend Dr. Charles Steele became pastor and served until retiring in

-• In 2012 the Reverend Phillip R. McCoy became our pastor and continues to serve.
-On
+• In 2012 the Reverend Phillip R. McCoy became pastor and served until May of 2022.

 FIRST A.R.P.
 CHURCH SERVES OTHERS